|There's no good way out of this tangent, so enjoy some sweet missiles!|

 A note on ordnance upgrades

-Unless you're playing Screed, black crit upgrades simply don't have enough material to work with to trigger reliably.
+Unless you're playing Screed, black crit ordnance upgrades simply don't have enough material to work with to trigger reliably.
 They're not terrible for upping your average damage but they're still a bit of a crapshoot, particularly on your weak side arcs.
-I generally find it's better to direct your points towards other endeavors and to keep your Raider cheap, but there are some exceptions (see below).

-This is a Screed-only build but your attack run effectively works like this:
+This is a specialized build, but your anti-flotilla attack run effectively works like this:

 - Attack a flotilla with your front arc at short range.